Plasma Light Engine

-Ceravision's HEP plasma grow lights use a light engine that has the flexibility to deliver spectral outputs tailored to suit particular plants and targeted outcomes.
+Ceravision's HEP plasma grow-lights use a light engine that has the flexibility to deliver spectral outputs tailored to suit particular plants and targeted outcomes.
 The UV from the UV420 is vital for quality crops.
-UV can enhance a crop's visual appearance, nutritional and medicinal properties, and reduce greenhouse costs and aid a more organic production regime.
+UV can enhance a crop's appearance, nutritional values and medicinal properties, and it can help reduce greenhouse costs and aid a more organic production regime.

-The ionCORE plasma light engine utilises Ceravision’s patented Quartz Radio Frequency (RF) luminaire technology along with ultra-reliable magnetrons.
-With a compact and versatile form factor and the ability to change the combination of materials in the discharge chamber, ionCORE™ can create specific spectral power distributions to meet highly specific lighting needs.
+The ionCORE plasma light engine utilises Ceravision’s patented Quartz Radio Frequency (RF) technology and ultra-reliable magnetrons.
+With a compact and versatile form factor and the ability to change the combination of materials in the discharge chamber, the light engine can create specific spectral power distributions to meet specific needs.
 The small light source can be accurately and reproducibly positioned in a precisely designed optical environment to deliver as much light as possible to a target area.

 HEP Plasma Point Source Light